-This report describes an implementation of Version 5 of the Icon programming language [1].
+This report describes the C implementation of Version 5.9 of the Icon programming language [1].
 Most of the system is coded in C [2] and is designed to be run under UNIX.
 In addition to the C portion of the system, there is some assembly language code.
-To date, implementations have been done for the PDP-11[†], VAX-11, and Onyx C8002.
-This implementation is intended to be portable to other computers running under UNIX, but this was not a primary design goal.
-See [3] for details of transporting this implementation as well as a detailed description of the assembly language routines for the VAX implementation.
+To date, the C implementation has been adapted to the PDP-11, VAX-11, and Onyx C8002.
+This implementation is intended to be portable to other computers running under UNIX, but portability was not a primary design goal.
+Reference 3 describes the process of transporting this implementation and contains detailed descriptions of the assembly language routines for the VAX implementation.